Your Dogs Sense Of Smell – Just How Good Is It

 How dogs smell

-We all know that healthy dogs have a cold, wet nose.
-But why?
+We all know that healthy dogs have a cold, wet nose, and there’s a good reason for this.
 The dog’s wet nose actually enables him to be more effective in detecting odors.
 The moisture both traps scent particles and may also enable the dog to detect the direction from which they are coming.

 A dogs sense of smell isnt the only quality needed by a good tracking dogIn order to improve their ability to detect these particles, dogs, and other wild animals will lick their noses from time to time.
 If we go a little deeper, and look inside your dog’s nose, we find quite a complicated structure.